 Licence conditions to be imposed Licence condition details Retail closure period Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
 The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
-Restricted trading & Consumption on Premises NYE (std) Good Friday 12:00 noon - 10:00 PM Christmas Day 12:00 noon - 10:00 PM December 31st Normal trading Note: Trading is allowed after midnight into the early morning of Good Friday and Christmas Day if authorised by an extended trading authorisation.
-Trading must cease at the time specified under the authorisation.
-The latest time that can be specified is 5.00 AM.
-Crime scene preservation conditions Immediately after the person in charge of the licensed premises of a staff member becomes aware of any incident involving an act of violence causing injury to a person on the premises, the person in charge of the licensed premises and/or staff member must: take all practical steps to preserve and keep intact the area where the act of violence occurred, retain all material and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by NSW Police, as published from time to time on the Liquor & Gaming NSW website, make direct and personal contact with NSW Police to advise it of the incident, and comply with any directions given by NSW Police to preserve or keep intact the area where the violence occurred.
+Restricted trading & NYE (std) Consumption on Premises Good Friday 12:00 noon - 10:00 PM Christmas Day 12:00 noon - 10:00 PM December 31st Normal trading December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later Crime scene preservation conditions Immediately after the person in charge of the licensed premises or a staff member becomes aware of any incident involving an act of violence causing injury to a person on the premises, the person in charge of the licensed premises and/or staff member must: take all practical steps to preserve and keep intact the area where the act of violence occurred, retain all material and implements associated with the act of violence in accordance with the crime scene preservation guidelines issued by NSW Police, as published from time to time on the Liquor &amp; Gaming NSW website, make direct and personal contact with NSW Police to advise it of the incident, and comply with any directions given by NSW Police to preserve or keep intact the area where the violence occurred.
 In this condition, 'staff member' means any person employed by, or acting on behalf of, the licensee of the premises, and includes any person who is employed to carry on security activities (e.g., crowd controller or bouncer) on or about the premises.